 What is hemp protein?

 Hemp protein is made from hemp seeds.
-Hemp seeds are its only edible part, so hemp protein is made from hemp seed.
-Hemp seeds are pressed until an oil forms.
-That oil is then processed into hemp protein powder or hemp protein liquid form.
+Hemp seeds are its only edible part, so hemp protein is made from hemp seed by grinding it.

 Hemp seeds can also help to balance blood sugar, prevent cancers by stopping free radicals from attacking cells and stop the onset of autoimmune diseases like lupus and psoriasis.